fshasan/apple-stock-price-forecasting/README.md

 ## apple-stock-price-forecasting
-A time series analysis of apple's stock price prediction using LSTM.
+A time series analysis on apple's stock price using LSTM.